 However, on Shuter from Parliament to River, there are numerous lanes, and most cross-roads are two-way, resulting in lots of vehicular traffic entering Shuter.
 These vehicles need to proceed with extreme caution to avoid pedestrians on the sidewalk; drivers also must check for oncoming traffic in 2 different locations: in the bike lane and then the roadway.
 Drivers cannot see oncoming Shuter vehicles since visibility blocked by cars parked on Shuter.
 To further challenge motorists, street directions change: Sackville St is one-way north (Queen to Shuter), then two-way, (Shuter to Dundas), then one-way south (Dundas to Wellesley).
 Similarly, Sumach St is one-way south (Shuter to King), then two-way (Shuter to Gerrard), then one-way north (Gerrard to Wellesley).
 No surprise that accidents occur (see June 20 photo of Sackville/Shuter).

-The amount of street parking on Shuter was reduced, so Canada Post and other delivery vehicles often block the bike lane, in spite of its “protected” design.
+Since the amount of street parking on Shuter was reduced, Canada Post and other delivery vehicles often stop and block the bike lane, in spite of its “protected” design.
 A big problem with all bike lanes in Toronto is the total lack of police enforcement, to keep cars from obstructing cyclists.
-For several blocks of Shuter St, there is no parking in front of houses, so how can those residents get a moving van or have new furniture delivered, without blocking the bike lane?
-No problem for city operations though; garbage trucks frequently drive over (and damage) the reflective bollards and concrete curbs while obstructing the bike lane.
+For several blocks of Shuter St, there is no longer any parking in front of houses, so how can those residents hire a moving van or have new furniture delivered, without blocking the bike lane?
+No problem for city operations though; garbage trucks frequently drive over (and damage) the reflective bollards and concrete curbs, while obstructing the bike lane.

 Some parking on Shuter was eliminated to allow a large (100 metre) loading area for school buses to safely co-exist with the “protected” bike lane.
-Theoretically a safe design, but not in practice since bus operators ignore signs delimiting the zone for buses.
-Every morning, one school bus blocks the bike lane unnecessarily, forcing cyclists into the middle of the roadway.
+A safe design in theory, but not in practice since bus operators ignore signs and pavement markings, which delimit the zone for buses.
+Every weekday, morning and evening, a school bus blocks the bike lane unnecessarily, forcing cyclists into the westbound car lane.
 Unsafe!

 For the past 20 years, Shuter has been restricted to 2 lanes, and 40 km speed.
 The introduction of protected bike lanes has further narrowed and complicated the roadway.
 There is a significant number of residential homes which front onto Shuter.
 Isn’t this part of Shuter really a residential street, and not a major arterial road like Queen and Dundas?
 The city should consider traffic calming measures for Shuter: traffic lights, 4 way stops, speed bumps.